aimfeld/ZendDiCompiler/README.md

 - DI definition scanning and factory code generation
 - Can deal with shared instances and type preferences
+- Allows for custom code introspection strategies (by default, only constructors are scanned)
-- Is used as a fallback abstract factory for Zend\ServiceManager
+- Is automatically used as a fallback abstract factory for Zend\ServiceManager
+- Can also be used as a full replacement for Zend\ServiceManager
 - Detection of outdated generated code and automatic rescanning (great for development)
 - Can create new instances or reuse instances created before
-- Generates objects with runtime params using automatic service injection
+- Can be used as a factory for runtime objects combining DI and passing of runtime parameters.

 ## Current limitations

-- Only constructor-injection supported (but e.g. not setter-injection)
 - If you want to pass runtime-params to DiWrapper::get(), the retrieved class must use an array named $params in the constructor (see [ExampleController](https://github.com/aimfeld/di-wrapper/blob/master/src/DiWrapper/Example/ExampleController.php) and [class C](https://github.com/aimfeld/di-wrapper/blob/master/src/DiWrapper/Example/C.php))

 # Installation